 The couple went on their first date in August 2010 and became engaged this past February 2012 when Adam proposed during a weekend vacation to Miami.

 "I persuaded her during a storm to come outside on the boardwalk along the beach at night and that's where and when I proposed," he says.

-The ring: Adam worked with his cousin, Ronnie Fink, a jeweler in Michigan, to design Julie's platinum engagement ring — a round cut solitaire diamond in a half-bezel setting
+Adam worked with his cousin, Ronnie Fink, a jeweler in Michigan, to design Julie's platinum engagement ring — a round cut solitaire diamond in a half-bezel setting

-The place: About 200 guests attended the traditional Jewish ceremony and reception, which took place at the bride's childhood home in Potomac.
+About 200 guests attended the traditional Jewish ceremony and reception, which took place at the bride's childhood home in Potomac.
 Margo Fischer, of Bright Occasions in Silver Spring, coordinated the event.